 We are fully insured for errors and omissions.
 Our Certificate of Insurance can be reviewed upon request.

 Valerie studied finance and business in her undergrad studies.
 She has also taken numerous classes throughout her career to enhance her financial skills.
-She attended the AADMM workshop and training conferences in 2012-2014.
+She has attended the AADMM workshop and training conferences in 2012-2016.
 She also passed the CSA exam in January 2014 and continues to find webinars, presentations and other methods of expanding her knowledge of seniors and how to assist them in meeting their needs.